Skip to main content

 If you are concerned that an unauthorised deduction has been made from your wages (an unauthorised deduction can include not receiving any of the pay you were expecting at all), you should look at GOV.UK and ACAS.

-Although many payslips are now provided online, which means they aren’t as easy to check on a regular basis, it is worth going in and checking them.
+Although many payslips are now provided online (more on this below in ‘How to get your payslips’, which means they aren’t as easy to check on a regular basis, it is worth going in and checking them.
 Although your net pay may look roughly right, employers can make mistakes.
 These are not always easy to spot from just looking at your net pay amount.
+Some employers even manipulate people’s pay and taxes to benefit themselves, as we explain here.
 Checking your payslip will give you a better chance of dealing with any issues or problems before they get out of hand.

 If you do not have access to your payslips, provided that your employer submitted the relevant information to HMRC via Real Time Information (RTI), then you may be able to access the details via your personal tax account.